tiabottger/tiabottger.github.io/_posts/2026-05-29-A-deeper-dive-into-2014-intercomparison.md

 SalishSeaCast also uses an NPZD-type model using the currency of nitrogen coupled with silicon cycling.
 This biological component is called SMELT: Salish Sea Model Ecosystem-Lower Trophic.
 The dissolved nutrients tracked are nitrate, ammonium, and silica.
 These are taken up by three phytoplankton groups: diatoms, flagellates, and *M. rubrum* a mixotrophic ciliate (Olson et al. 2020).
 SalishSeaCast tracks multiple phytoplankton groups while LiveOcean has one phytoplankton group.
 There are fewer interacting parameters in LiveOcean, however better process detail does not necessarily produce better predictive skill.

 <img width="500" height="336" alt="image" src="https://github.com/user-attachments/assets/205a171b-0738-468a-ab35-ead2b342be06" />

-SalishSeaCast biological component, from Olon et al. 2020
+SalishSeaCast biological component, from Olson et al. 2020

 ### Differences in model domain
 LiveOcean model domain extends across the continental shelf with the open ocean boundary located far offshore, while SalishSeaCast has its western boundary at the entrance to the Strait of Juan de Fuca.
 As a result, LiveOcean resolves much of the transport pathway for water entering the Puget Sound, while for SalishSeaCast a larger fraction of the incoming ocean signal must be prescribed at the open boundary.
 The open boundary conditions on temperature and salinity in the Strait of Juan de Fuca are based on fields from LiveOcean rather than climatology (Olson et al. 2020).

 <img width="500" height="390" alt="image" src="https://github.com/user-attachments/assets/256733ba-3c87-4cc1-9b25-9a8bdbc9145b" />

 SalishSeaCast model domain, from Soontiens et al. 2016

 ### Different vertical coordinates